 SPN 481.
-INTERNSHIP
+INTERNSHIP 1-4 sh

 This course provides students with practical experience using Spanish in a professional setting and may include internships in teaching, social service, government service, business, etc., in the U.S. or abroad.
 Prerequisite: At least one course above the SPN 222 level, and departmental approval.